The Evolution of Marking Technology

 The benefits of laser marking go far beyond pin and traditional.
 It’s capable of marking on almost any material, including metals, plastics and organics.
 Not only can a laser produce a high quality aesthetic mark, with virtually unlimited character and logo options, but it can mark very deep or not penetrate a material’s surface at all.
 Its non-contact form of engraving eliminates any stress or potential damage to parts, making it an ideal solution for sensitive applications such as medical devices, surgical instruments, orthopedic implants, electronics, and more.

 What does tomorrow look like?

 Traditional marking machines will be around for the foreseeable future simply because of their speed and marking depth benefits.
-As for pin marking and laser, I expect them to enjoy a healthy growth in the coming years.
+As for pin marking and laser, they will likely enjoy a healthy growth in the coming years.

 At GT SCHMIDT, we are getting more and more involved in the automation side of things.
 We’re not just doing the marking, but also the design and manufacturing of handling systems.
 Collaboration with automation houses will be a big part of our future, and we’re focused on being a total turnkey system for our customers.

 Our philosophy has always been to address specific needs rather than to force a solution.
 Because of our complete product offerings, we’re able to do that.

 GT SCHMIDT also employs a direct sales force because we believe having a personal relationship with our customers is important.
 When you get down to it, making customers happy is why we’ve been around for so long.

 Want to know more about GT SCHMIDT’s complete product offering?
 Talk to us today.